CiscoDevNet/terraform-provider-catalystcenter/docs/resources/credentials_https_write.md

 - `password` (String, Sensitive) Password
   - **Required**: exactly one of `password` and `password_wo` must be set.
-  - Deprecated: The `password` attribute stores the secret in Terraform state.
-Use `password_wo` together with `password_wo_version` instead, which keeps it out of state.
+  - This attribute stores the secret in Terraform state.
+Prefer `password_wo` together with `password_wo_version`, which keeps it out of state.
 - `password_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Password
   - **Required**: exactly one of `password` and `password_wo` must be set.
 - `password_wo_version` (Number) Rotation trigger for `password_wo`.
 Increment this integer whenever the write-only value changes so Terraform sends the new secret.
 The value is stored in state; the secret is not.